How to change the From or Send As address for a channel

 Click on the Channels section of the inbox and expand the channel settings for the channel you want to change.

 Click the Edit button next to the email address.

-Click Change address.
+In the popup window, fill in the new Send As address and click Change address.
 A confirmation window will appear to tell you that we have sent an email to your new address.
 Click Ok.